-The remainder of the report is structured as follows: In Section 2, we briefly discuss ethical and legal considerations.
-In Section 3, we explain our attack and how we implemented it for the evaluated social networks.
+The remainder of the paper is structured as follows: In Section 2, we briefly discuss ethical and legal considerations.
+In Section 3, we explain our attack and how we implemented it for the social networks under examination.
 In Section 4, we present our findings and assess the potential threat to social networking users.
-Section 5 discusses possible mitigation solutions and we present in Section 6 related work with special focus on privacy-related issues in social networks.
-Finally, we conclude our paper in Section 7.
+Section 5 discusses possible mitigation solutions.
+In Section 6, we present related work, with a special focus on privacy-related issues in social networks.
+We conclude our paper in Section 7.